-There's one more Hachiko waiting for you in Shibuya though!
-Here's a hint on where to find it.
+There's one more Hachiko waiting for you in Shibuya, though!
+Take a look at the article below for details.

 Along the pedestrian walk linking the JR Yamanote and Keio Inokashira lines, you will find this massive mural hanging over the walkway.
 This is the "Myth of Tomorrow" by the incredible and prolific Japanese artist Taro Okamoto.

-This 30 meter long mural was meant for display in Mexico, but mysteriously disappeared in the late 1960s, and wasn't seen again until 2003, when it was brought back to Japan.
-To learn more about this mural, check out The Myth of Tomorrow: Taro Okamoto's Mural In Shibuya Station.
+This 30-meter long mural was meant for display in Mexico, but mysteriously disappeared in the late 1960s, and wasn't seen again until 2003, when it was brought back to Japan.
+To learn more about this mural, the article below.

 While Shibuya is well known for its numerous eateries of all kinds, d47 Shokudo really stands out from the crowd because, not only do they offer traditional Japanese dishes, but they serve regional delights from all corners of Japan, and sell some specially selected regional dishes as well.

 If you are visiting Japan, but aren't able to get to all of the places that you'd wanted to visit, then a trip here just might make you feel a bit better!
-To see their menu and some of the products available in their shop, check out d47 Shokudo, Shibuya - Regional Cuisine From All Around Japan.
+To see their menu and some of the products available in their shop, check out the following article:

 Hachigatsu No Kujira is a little known bar in Shibuya dedicated to movies and delicious cocktails.
 Each and every drink on the menu here is based on a movie, with certain movies being featured each month.
 New movies are constantly inspiring drinks here as well, which makes it a bar that has many movie-loving regulars too.